-- the accuracy of the data about customers that Thames Water made available to retailers at the time of the opening of the business retail market
+- the accuracy of the data about customers that Thames Water made available to retailers at the time of the opening of the business retail market.

 In June 2020 we concluded that the CA98 was no longer the most appropriate tool to use in relation to the allegation about contractual credit terms and that the issue could be more effectively considered using our powers under sections 66DA and 117F of the Water Industry Act 1991 in relation to compliance with the Wholesale Retail Code.
-We therefore split this out into a separate investigation.
+We therefore split this aspect of the complaint out into a separate investigation.

-Following these discussions, Thames Water decided to offer us formal CA98 commitments for the purposes of addressing our competition concerns in this investigation.
+We held a number of meetings with Thames Water to discuss our outstanding competition concerns.
+Following these discussions, Thames Water decided to offer us formal commitments under the CA98, for the purposes of addressing our competition concerns in this investigation.

 21 June 2019

-Chapter II of the Act
+Chapter II CA98